Utility cycling: Town planning

 Trip length and journey times are key factors affecting cycle use.
-Town planning may have a key effect in deciding whether key destinations, schools, shops, colleges, health clinics, public transport interchanges remain within a reasonable cycling distance of the areas where people live.
+Town planning has a decisive effect on key destinations, schools, shops, colleges, health clinics, public transport interchanges and so on remain within a reasonable cycling distance of the areas where people live.
 The urban form can influence these issues, compact and circular settlement patterns tending to promote cycling.
 Alternatively, the low-density, non-circular (i.e., linear) settlement patterns characteristic of urban sprawl tends to discourage cycling.
 In 1990, the Dutch adopted the "ABC" guidelines, specifically limiting developments that are major attractants to locations that are readily accessible by non-car users.

 Tract housing is a type of housing development often criticized by city planners and architects due to poor cyclability and walkability, and long distances to necessities such as local employment, commerce, services or attractions, necessitating car dependency.

-Settlements that provide a dense road network consisting of interconnected streets will tend to be viable utility cycling environments.
-In contrast, other communities may use a cul-de-sac based, housing estate/housing subdivision model where minor roads are disconnected and only feed into a street hierarchy of progressively more "arterial" type roads.
+Settlements that provide a dense road network consisting of interconnected streets tend to be viable utility cycling environments.
+By contrast, other communities may use a cul-de-sac based, housing estate/housing subdivision model where minor roads are disconnected and only feed into a street hierarchy of progressively more "arterial" type roads.
 Such communities may discourage cycling by imposing unnecessary detours and forcing all cyclists onto arterial roads, which may be perceived as busy and dangerous, for all trips regardless of destination or purpose.

 There is evidence that people who live in such estates are heavier than people who live in places where walking and cycling are more convenient.
 It is also reported that the extra motor-traffic such communities generate tends to increase overall per-capita traffic casualty rates.
-Designs that propose to resolve the contradiction between the cul-de-sac and the traditional interconnected network, such as the Fused Grid, have been proposed and built with varying levels of success.
+Designs that propose to resolve the contradiction between the cul-de-sac and the traditional interconnected network, such as the fused grid, have been proposed and built with varying levels of success.
 Particular issues have arisen with personal security and public order problems in some housing schemes using "back alley" or "back garden" type links.
 The UK Manual for Roads (2007) states: "The basic tenet is 'public fronts and private backs'.
 Ideally, and certainly, in terms of crime prevention, back gardens should adjoin other back gardens or a secure communal space. ...
 If streets are bounded by back-garden fences or hedges, security problems can increase, drivers may be encouraged to speed, land is inefficiently used, and there is a lack of a sense of place."